Partakithware/celluloid-lua-plugins/README.md

 <details>
 <summary>video_info.lua - click to view information on the plugin</summary>

-Displays in-depth media information as on-screen text overlays (OSD) in a cycling format.
+Displays a brief more-in-depth set of media information as on-screen text overlays (OSD) in a cycling format.
 Press `TAB` to toggle through different pages of detailed file info.

 ---